Which Nature’s Variety Instinct Recipes Get

-First, montmorillonite clay is a naturally occurring compound rich in many trace minerals.
+Next, we note the use of montmorillonite clay, a naturally occurring compound rich in many trace minerals.
 Montmorillonite has been approved for use in USDA Organic Certified products.

 Reported benefits include the binding of certain mold-based toxins and even controlling diarrhea and irritable bowel syndrome (IBS).

-Next, salmon oil is naturally rich in the prized EPA and DHA type of omega-3 fatty acids.
+This product also contains salmon oil.
+Salmon oil is naturally rich in the prized EPA and DHA type of omega-3 fatty acids.
 These two high quality fats boast the highest bio-availability to dogs and humans.

 Depending on its level of freshness and purity, salmon oil should be considered a commendable addition.

 And lastly, we find taurine, an important amino acid associated with the healthy function of heart muscle.
 Although taurine is not typically considered essential in canines, some dogs have been shown to be deficient in this critical nutrient.

 Since taurine deficiency appears to be more common in pets consuming grain-free diets, we view its presence in this recipe as a positive addition.

 Based on its ingredients alone, Instinct Raw Boost Dog Food looks like an above-average dry product.